 Who are your typographic heroes of the past and present?

 Hands down, Herb Lubalin.
 He’s so maximalist, as am I. Everything has swashes galore and personality turned up to 11.
 Also, Susan Kare is a legend.
 She was just an art student when she was tapped to design the Mac icons by Steve Jobs and Apple.
 She had no idea what she was doing but she trusted her gut, and when that wasn’t enough, she hit the books.
 She also created many of the first bitmap fonts for Apple.
 I think she really resonates with me because she wasn’t classically trained; she was a student of research, like we are.
 Modern type designers I always look to for advice, feedback, and to just admire their work include Erik Marinovich, Adé Hogue, Simon Walker, Kyle Letendre, Mark Caneso, Lauren Griffin, and Teresa Wozniak.

 There’s an element of automotive/moto influence in some of your work.
-What is it about motor vehicles that inspires you?
+What is it about motor vehicles that inspire you?